Ondine Edinburgh

 Oysters (natural £3 each / crispy £3.50 each)

-Naturally briny in flavour, with a soft and slimy texture, the natural oysters were very fresh to taste.
-As for the crispy oysters, I like that they still came with the oyster shell, with a dollop of mayo to pair with.
-The oysters were fried to perfection – with a crispy breaded coating on the outside, without overcooking the inside of the oyster.
-Its texture was just right, without an overpowering fishy flavour that usually means any signs of overcooking.
+There are two options on the menu – the Loch Fine Oysters (raw), and the fried oysters.
+Both options come in a plate of 6 by default, but you could order them individually by piece if you ask.
+Naturally briny in flavour, with a soft and slimy texture, the raw oysters were very fresh to taste.
+As for the crispy oysters, they were fried to perfection – featuring a crispy breaded coating on the outside, without overcooking the oyster.
+Its texture was just right, without an overpowering fishy flavour that usually indicates signs of overcooking.
 All in all, these oysters were a perfect nibble to start the meal.

 East Coast Lobster (£39)

-There are two lobster options on the menu – one is the East Coast Lobster, the other the Lobster Thermidor.
-We ordered one of each.
-Apart from the difference in sauces, the East Coast Lobster comes with the big claws while the Lobster Thermidor doesn’t.
-For me, the claws are the best part – if you know, you know – and it was a no brainer for me to go for the East Coast Lobster.
+There are two lobster options on the menu – one being the East Coast Lobster, the other the Lobster Thermidor.
+Apart from the difference in sauces, the East Coast Lobster comes with big claws while the Lobster Thermidor doesn’t.
+For me, the claws are the best part – if you know, you know – and it was a no-brainer for me to go for the East Coast Lobster which absolutely delivered.
+The lobster meat was absolutely beautiful, seasoned with a simple brush of garlic butter and cooked to the perfect texture.
+It was generally a meaty one as well and I thoroughly enjoyed every single bite of it.

 Lobster Thermidor (£39)